CiprianSpiridon/laravel-grafana-prometheus-loki-tempo/README.md

 # Laravel Grafana Prometheus Loki Tempo

-A complete observability stack for Laravel applications using Grafana, Prometheus, Loki, and Tempo.
+A complete observability stack for Laravel applications using Grafana, Prometheus, Loki, and Tempo with OpenTelemetry integration.

 ## Stack Components